Cnrdelaney/HG_marker_detection/docs/source/usage.rst

   lists genes (all caps) , the cell at the very top left should be blank.
 Each element in the rest of the table should contain a numerical gene expression value, corresponding to the row/cell and column/gene of the element.
-Comma delimited only.
+Tab delimited only.

   |markers|

 * ``tsne.txt``: a table in CSV format, of three columns without column labels.
 The first column is cell name (the same as those in ``markers.txt``), the second is the tSNE_1 value for the cell, and the third is the tSNE_2 value for the cell.
-Comma delimited only.
+Tab delimited only.

   |tsne|